lkesteloot/unsong/unsong.md

 “You would have to be a goddamn idiot,” said Father O’Connor.
 The sails were pretty much self-sustaining now.
 Maybe the crew could stop them if they wanted to, maybe not.
 O’Connor had stopped praying and joined the growing debate by the harpoon stand.

 “What about the Captain?” asked Mark.
 “Where is he?
-Of all the times not to be on deck…we should get the Captain and make him decide.”
+Of all the times not to be on deck... we should get the Captain and make him decide.”

 “The Captain is not to be disturbed for any reason,” said James, “and that means [i]any[/i] reason.”